EtheaDev/InstantObjects/Docs/Readme.txt

 Version 2.0 Beta 1 (1.9.1.1) (2005-10)

+- Several other bug fixes and small improvements.

+- Fixed a bug, which would cause memory leakage if the public method TInstantReferences.LoadObjectsFromStream was used.

+- Primer demo applications updated to reduce object memory leakage.

+- Added ReferencedBy counting and processing to resolve memory leaks caused by the reference counting semantics of InstantObjects in circular references.

+- Added enhanced Remember/Revert functionality for
+  TInstantCustomExposer.
+Also includes Remember/Revert functionality for IO Memo attributes (assumes text only data).

 - Added ZeosDBO (ZeosLib project, see http://zeosforum.net.ms/) broker.

+- Changes for Kylix 3: Removed emf support under Linux and added catalogs.
+Removed unecessary files for PrimerK3.

+- The storage name of a references attribute is now stored into metadata, so when you reopen the class editor you haven't lost this information.

+- InternalRefreshObjects for TInstantNavigationalQuery and TInstantSQLQuery now uses a BusyObjects list with ownership reference added to InstantObjects.
+This ensures that the InstantObjects in the list are not destroyed prematurely causing AVs.

+- Object ownership behaviour of TInstantNavigationalResolver was made consistent with TInstantSQLResolver.
+Adding or inserting objects to an InstantSelector now behaves consistently for Navigational and SQL based brokers.

+- Fix bug in TInstantSQLResolver.ExecuteStatement that only indicated Info.Success as true if executed query returned one row.

+- Fix bug in TInstantNavigationalQuery.SetRowNumber so that loop iteration does not try to go past Dataset.Eof.

+- TInstantQuery.GetConnector now uses the global function InstantCheckConnector that will try to assign the DefaultConnector if one has not already been assigned.

+- Embedded and External Parts now behave similarly with respect to their contained InstantObjects (ie RefCounts and ownership).

+- Enhanced TInstantCodeAttribute.GetSingularName function.

+- TInstantObject.RestoreState now checks that the object is in the ObjectStore cache before trying to remove it.

+- Removed TInstantNavigationalQuery.TranslateCommand method
+  (duplicated code).

+- Now using old DB builder for catalog-less brokers, and new one for the others.

+- Connection events don't work when database is not connected through TInstantConnector decendant.
+They have been removed.

+- Fix for bug # 1285523: Parts of Parts Are Lost when UpdateExternalPartsMap.
+When Model include a parts of parts schema, sometimes when store first level part the second level parts are lost in DataBase.

+- Allow for catalogs that don't support reading all metadata (like an XML catalog).

 Version 2.0 Alpha 1 (1.9.0.1) (2005-07)